 There was also some slightly wilted coriander.
 I knew it would be great in a curry but it was still green and tasted ok so I decided that could go in too.
 There was also had a pot of sumac in the cupboard.
 I love the lemon flavour of sumac and before long my salad was beginning to take shape.

-Now, a girl can't just live on salad, especially not when 38 weeks pregnant!
+Now, a girl can't just live on salad! !
 Luckily I had some halloumi in the fridge.
 Halloumi is quite salty but because of that it goes really well with the sweetness of the pomegranate molasses and the sourness of the lemon juice.
 In fact, my husband always says it reminds him of bacon!

 Have you tried pomegranate molasses?